OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 January 2016.md

 ---

 ## Control System & Sociopolitical Manipulation

 - **Kurt Cobain's** death was confirmed as suicide, not murder.
 - **Bruce Lee** and **Aaliyah's** deaths were not murder or omens.
 - Public figures are not always worthy heroes; seeking better ones is encouraged.
+- Princess Diana’s death was considered more than a marker; it may have triggered a timeline shift unleashing "very evil influences."

 ---

 ## Esoteric Work & Personal Development